 4. Keep files organized

-Instead of naming files the first thing that pops into your head, create a file-naming convention for your business to make it easier to find what you’re looking for on your computer.
+Create a file-naming convention for your business to make it easier to find what you’re looking for on your computer and make it easier for employees to locate information.
 You should also create a system for file hierarchy.

 For example, if you run a clothing boutique with an ecommerce store, you’ll need to organize product photos.
 You could create a folder for each season, then create subfolders for different types of items, such as bottoms, tops, shoes, outerwear and accessories.
 Then, you could name each image with the product’s name, its SKU number and what type of image it is (full body shot, close up, front, back, etc.).